Ferris-Labs/site-draft/content/en/docs/Integrations/Database_Guide/Databases/bigquery.md

 ![CleanShot 2021-10-22 at 04 47 08](https://user-images.githubusercontent.com/52086618/138354340-df57f477-d3e5-42d4-b032-d901c69d2213.gif)

-To be able to upload CSV or Excel files to BigQuery in Superset, you'll need to also add the [pandas_gbq](https://github.com/pydata/pandas-gbq) library.
+To be able to upload CSV or Excel files to BigQuery in Feris, you'll need to also add the [pandas_gbq](https://github.com/pydata/pandas-gbq) library.